 - Cut back on saturated fats.

 - Eat more regularly and don’t skip meals.

 - Enjoy more vegetables (except starchy vegies such as potatoes) and fruit everyday.

 There is no ‘ideal diet’ for weight loss and diabetes management.
 Research has shown that the type of food you eat determines what it is going to burn and what is going to be stored as body fat and that certain foods are going to be more satisfying.
 That’s where low GI foods can help.
 They fill you up and keep you satisfied for longer and they help you burn more body fat and less muscle.

 For more information download our GI & Weight Management Fact Sheet

 For individual advice on your own diet the services of an Accredited Practicing Dietitian (APD) are recommended.
-In Australia contact the Dietitians Association of Australia to find your nearest APD.
+In Australia contact Dietitians Australia to find your nearest APD.

 Few parts of our body (think elbows and eyelids) don’t have fat cells.
 We have billions of them.
 Where we store them is largely down to our genes.
 But where we can park the blame for their expansion is generally at the environment door – our sedentary lifestyle (long working hours, commuting, too much TV/computer time) and food choices press all the wrong buttons.

 Some of us tend to store the excess fat around the waist and chest (tummy) and others on the hips and thighs.
 Storing fat around your tummy is more of a health risk than carrying it on your hips and thighs.
 That’s why an expanding waistline (even if you are in the healthy weight range) can be a warning sign for trouble ahead.
 So simply running a tape measure around your waist is an easy way to check out potential health risks.